Police Blotter: April 13, 2022

 FELONY ARRESTS

-Nicholas Kevin Nicholson, 40, of Montana, was arrested by the California Highway Patrol at 1:30 a.m.
-April 12 at Dairy Road, east of Forty Mile Road, on suspicion of taking a vehicle without consent and buying or receiving a stolen vehicle.
-He was booked into Yuba County Jail.
+Jason M. Hall, 26, of the 1000 block of Rogers Street, Sacramento, was arrested by the Williams Police Department at 12:58 a.m.
+April 4 in the 900 block of E Street in Williams on suspicion of possession of a controlled substance, bringing drugs into a prison or jail and several outstanding warrants.
+He was booked into the Colusa County Jail.

-Sean Matthews, 36, of Citrus Heights, was arrested by the California Highway Patrol at 12:33 p.m.
-April 11 at Highway 70 at Striplin Road, on suspicion of resisting a police officer and possession of a controlled substance with the intent to sell.
-He was booked into Sutter County Jail.
+Daniel S. Gonzales, 28, of the 700 block of Eighth Street, Williams, was arrested by the Williams Police Department at 11:25 a.m.
+April 7 in the 700 block of Eighth Street in Williams on suspicion of receiving known stolen property, disobeying a court order and possession of controlled substance paraphernalia.
+He was booked into the Colusa County Jail.

-Santos Castillo, 31, of the 1800 block of Viera Lane, Marysville, was arrested by the Sutter County Sheriff’s Office at 8:46 p.m.
-April 11 at Pennington Road and O Street, Live Oak, on suspicion of receiving known stolen property.
-He was booked into Sutter County Jail.
+Eduardo Ambriz Saaverdra, 18, of the 1000 block of Nicolaus Drive, Williams, was arrested by the Williams Police Department at 11:08 p.m.
+April 10 on A Street at Eighth Street in Williams on suspicion of receiving known stolen property, carrying a concealed weapon with special allegations, resisting arrest and driving without a license.
+He was booked into the Colusa County Jail.

-Andrea Anderson, 36, of the 5500 block of Gledhill Road, Marysville, was arrested by the Sutter County Sheriff’s Office at 9:25 p.m.
-April 11 at Pennington Road and O Street, Live Oak, on suspicion of grand theft auto with specific prior offenses.
-She was booked into Sutter County Jail.

 DUI ARRESTS